tuddev/pixel-paint/README.md

 # Pixel Paint

-## О проекте
+## About

-Pixel Point - это реализация приложения для рисования pixel-артов. В проекте есть следующие возможности:
+Pixel Point -  is an implementation of a pixel art drawing application.
+The project has the following features:

-- выбор цвета кисти
+- brush color selection
-- изменение размера кисти и ластика
+- change the size of the brush and eraser
-- очистка листа
+- sheet cleaning
-- заливка листа одним цветом
+- fill sheet with one color
-- скачивание рисунка в png
+- download picture in png

-## Сделано с использованием
+## Powered by and tools

 - Node v16.14.2
 - TypeScript